File: the hypocrisy of sales in fashion

 View of an Inditex warehouse (Zara, Massimo Duti, Bershka, etc.)

-We are then witnessing a sharp drop in unsold items, with collections four, six or eight times a year in fashion instead of the traditional spring/summer or autumn/winter.
+We are then seeing a sharp drop in unsold items, with collections four, six or eight times a year in fashion instead of the traditional spring/summer or autumn/winter.
 Not to mention capsule collections and limited series.

 2. Completely WTF dates